pszkotak/openthread/examples/platforms/nrf52840/README.md

 ## Toolchain

-Download and install [GNU toolchain for ARM Cortex-M][gnu-toolchain].
+Download and install the [GNU toolchain for ARM Cortex-M][gnu-toolchain].

 [gnu-toolchain]: https://launchpad.net/gcc-arm-embedded

-In a Bash terminal, follow these instructions to install the GNU toolchain and other dependencies.
+To install the GNU toolchain and its dependencies, run the following commands in Bash:

 ```bash
 $ cd <path-to-openthread>